Guadalcanal: Second World War

 To date, the only U.S. Coast Guardsman recipient of the Medal of Honor is Signalman 1st Class Douglas Albert Munro, awarded posthumously for his extraordinary heroism on 27 September 1942 at Point Cruz.
 Munro provided covering fire and helped evacuate 500 besieged Marines from a beach at Point Cruz; he was killed during the evacuation.
 During the Battle for Henderson Field, the Medal of Honor was also awarded to John Basilone, who was later killed in action during the Battle of Iwo Jima in 1945.

 After the war, American and Japanese groups repeatedly visited Guadalcanal to search for the remains of missing soldiers.
-The bodies of some 7,000 Japanese troops remain missing on the island, and bones of unearthed Japanese soldiers have been unearthed into the 2010s.
+The bodies of some 7,000 Japanese troops remain missing on the island, and bones of Japanese soldiers have been unearthed into the 2010s.

 Postwar years

-Immediately after the Second World War, the capital of the British Solomon Islands Protectorate was moved to Honiara on Guadalcanal from its previous location at Tulagi in the Florida Islands.
-In 1952, the high commissioner for the Western Pacific moved from Fiji to Honiara, and the post was combined with that of the governor of the Solomon Islands.
-The airfield which was the cause of the fighting in 1942, and which became well known as Henderson Field, is now the international airport for the Solomon Islands.
-It sits about five miles to the east of Honiara.
-The secondary airfield, known as "Fighter Two", is now the local golf course.
+Immediately after the Second World War, the capital of the British Solomon Islands Protectorate was moved to Honiara on Guadalcanal from its previous location at Tulagi in what were then the Florida Islands, now the Nggela Islands.
+In 1952, the high commissioner for the Western Pacific moved from Fiji to Honiara, and the post was combined with that of the governor of the Solomon Islands Protectorate.
+The secondary airfield, known as "Fighter Two", is now the local golf course..
+On independence in 1978, the British Solomon Islands Protectorate became the nation of Solomon Islands, with its capital established in Honiara, Guadalcanal.
+The airfield long known as Henderson Field that caused the fighting in 1942 sits about eight kilometres east of Honiara and became the Honiara International Airport.